bdelacretaz/openwhisk-playground/slack-command/README.md

  When you create the Slack command, you'll need to supply (in the Slack "Request URL" field) the URL that's output by the following OpenWhisk command, that we already used above:

-    wsk -i action get quote --url
+    wsk -i action get eval --url

-You'll need to give a name to your command (in the Slack "Command" field), for our tests we use `/quote`
+You'll need to give a name to your command (in the Slack "Command" field), for our tests we use `/eval`

 Usage in Slack
 ---

 Once the commmand is installed, you can execute it from Slack by typing

-    /quote
+    /eval

-To get a quote including the author's name, or
+To get a eval including the author's name, or

-    /quote short
+    /eval short

 To get just the text without the author's name.